Table of Contents

 Preakness is open to three-year-old Thoroughbred horses and is run just three weeks before the Belmont Stakes.
 The Preakness Stakes is one of the most prestigious races in the sport of horse racing and is often referred to as the “Run for the Black-Eyed Susans,” as the winner is traditionally draped in a blanket of Maryland’s state flower.

-In the wake of the 148th Preakness, our guide covers everything you need to know about the race, including your different betting options and the finishing positions of each of the horses.
+In the wake of the 149th Preakness on May 18th, 2024, our guide covers everything you need to know about the race.

 Top Preakness Stakes Betting Sites